5late/Newb-Config/README.md

 - fakeroot
   - Required for installing many packages, usually ships default with most distros

+- locate
+  - locate is a fast and easy to use tool to find any file in the filesystem
+  - locate also install updatedb, which updates the filesystems database for new files
+  - updatedb should run a daily cron job to update for new files

 #### Sysadmin Installation

 All of the general installation, plus: